Effects of Onset of Phase Transition on Binary Neutron Star Mergers: Gravitational Waveform Extraction

 where square braces are the antisymmetric part.
 This null tetrad is constructed from an orthonormal regular tetrad on each hypersurface based on the spherical coordinate system (bar indicates the complex conjugate).
 In 3+1 decomposition, by defining a polar orthogonal basis for 3D spatial hypersurface $\left(e^{a}_{\hat{r}},~e^{a}_{\hat{\theta}},~e^{a}_{\hat{\phi}}\right)$ and a normal time-like vector on the hypersurface $e^{a}_{\hat{t}}$, null tetrad can be constructed as,

-The complex variable $\psi_4$ provides a measure of outgoing radiation and can be related to the complex GW strain $h$ by its second-order time differentiation~\cite{hdotdot},
+The complex variable $\psi_4$ provides a measure of outgoing radiation and can be related to the complex GW strain $h$ by its second-order time differentiation~\citep{hdotdot},

 where $h_+$ and $h_\times$ are the polarisation modes.
-Now, $\Psi_4$ can be can be decomposed using spin-weighted spherical harmonics~\cite{spin} of spin weight -2, The $\Psi_4$ is provided by the modules-\textsc{ WeylScal4} and \textsc{Multipole}, as a complex grid function at different coordinate radius surfaces away from source.
-In this work, we have used the dominant mode $l=m=2$ to find the ${h}^{22}$ strain (at 100 Mpc) by double integrating $\Psi^{22}_4$ over time numerically using the {\sc Kuibit}~\cite{kuibit1,kuibit2}.
-Now, $h^{22}$ being a complex variable,
+Now, $\Psi_4$ can be can be decomposed using spin-weighted spherical harmonics~\citep{spin} of spin weight -2, The $\Psi_4$ is provided by the modules-\textsc{ WeylScal4} and \textsc{Multipole}, as a complex grid function at different coordinate radius surfaces away from the source.

-where $|h^{22}|$ is the GW amplitude, and $\phi$ is the phase of the complex waveform.
-We have set the \textit{merger time} as the point where $|h^{22}|$ is maximum.
-In our results, we have measured $t-t_{\textrm{merger}}$ in our time axes and aligned all the GW waveforms at $t-t_{\textrm{merger}}=0$.
-The \textit{instantaneous frequency} is calculated by,

-We used \textsc{Kuibit} to extract $f_\mathrm{GW}$ and \textsc{Matplotlib} to plot its spectrogram using the Hanning window.